 Many films talk about capturing a grindhouse look but settle for adding digital film damage.
 However, the first thing I noticed about Matthew Packman’s new film Morbid Colors was its look.
 It had that low budget, shot on 16mm film look of so many older films.
 And that’s fitting, as its plot places it alongside such grindhouse meets art house vampire films as George Romero’s Martin and Ganja and Hess.

 Myca (Kara Grey, Payton’s Burden) and Devin (Lanae Hyneman) are sisters.
 Apart from a rough life, they have little in common though.
 Myca is a manipulative junkie who’s just come back to town.
 Devin would probably be the only one to miss her if she left again.
 However, when her band’s drummer ends up in jail Devin gets her sister a gig as their drummer.
 Unfortunately, this ends with Myca vomiting blood on stage and both of them getting the boot.

-In the aftermath of this Myca tells her sister she was turned after an encounter with Gloria (Cindy Maples, 10/31, Hell Is Full) a wealthy female vampire.
+In the aftermath of this Myca tells her sister she was turned after an encounter with Gloria (Cindy Maples, 10/31, Myth: Bigfoot Hunters) a wealthy female vampire.
 And the only hope of reversing it is to track her down and kill her.
 Are these the delusions of a drug-addled mind?
 Or is Myca’s humanity really at stake?